Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Further Details on sequence curation

 Building upon the priming data collected previously, we require full-body pose sequences of primed object interactions.
 Our generation pipeline uses EgoAllo~\cite{yi2025egoallo}, a method that estimates expressive, full-body human motion from egocentric video and SLAM-based camera poses.
 The model first converts head pose trajectories into a spatially and temporally invariant representation that encodes relative motion with respect to the ground plane.
 This representation is used to condition a diffusion-based prior that samples local SMPL-H~\cite{MANO:SIGGRAPHASIA:2017} parameters: pose, representing per-joint rotations over time for the full body including hands; shape, encoding time-invariant body proportions such as height and limb length; and contact predictions, indicating per-joint contact with the environment to improve realism.
 The model is trained on human motion sequences from AMASS~\cite{mahmood2019amass}, augmented with synthetic egocentric head pose trajectories.

 For each interaction, we provide the model with a sequence of video frames and their corresponding camera poses to generate an initial sequence of full-body motions.
-To enhance the fidelity of hand-object interactions, we calculate the 3D wrist and palm poses from Aria MPS models and provide these to the EgoAllo model to align the generated hands with the wrist and hand locations.
-This alignment step is crucial; we found that without it, the hands in the generated sequence often remain static and unrealistic.
-Incorporating these poses yields a more accurate representation of hand orientation in our final motion sequences.
+To enhance the fidelity of hand-object interactions, we estimate the 3D wrist and palm poses from Aria MPS models and provide these to the EgoAllo model to align the generated hands with the wrist and hand locations.
+We found that without this alignment step, the fidelity of the hands in the generated sequence is often diminished.
+Incorporating these poses yields a more accurate representation of hand positions and their orientations in our final motion sequences.

 A key design choice in our generation process is the temporal window of the sequences.
 Specifically, we initiate the generation 2 seconds prior to the moment the object is primed and conclude following the interaction.
 This decision was made to ensure that our sequences capture any sufficient head motions or other preparatory body movements that precede the explicit eye-gaze priming.
 By including this anticipatory phase, the resulting sequences provide a more complete and naturalistic depiction of a primed interaction.